How to Burn MKV Movie Files to DVD on Mac OS X

 There is no getting around the fact that we are more likely to watch movies and TV shows using the big TV connected Internet network, or surf online using mobile devices these days.
 However, solid medium like DVD disc still has its position from time to time – whether it's for putting your movies onto the disc and watch on a standalone DVD player, or just for a regular data backup.

-If you have some movie collections with Apple .m4v file extension, you may wonder how you can burn the M4V movies onto a DVD in Mac for playback on home TV screen, or a way to convert the .m4v format into something playable on a DVD player.
+If you have some movie collections with .m4v file extension, you may wonder how you can burn those M4V files onto a DVD for playback on home TV screen, or a way to convert the .m4v format into something playable on a DVD player.
 That is what we're going to talk about in this article.
 But before we go further, please note that if your own M4Vs are DRM protected, you will have to find a way to remove the restriction legally before you burn to fit on a DVD.

-The current software options for burning DVD are virtually endless.
-If you want a feature-filled and straightforward DVD burning tool, DVD Creator for Mac is more than capable of offering everything you need to make a playable DVD.
-Aside from converting M4V to DVD for Mac, the program can burn nearly any video format.
+The current software options for converting M4V to DVD are virtually endless.
+If you want a feature-filled and straightforward DVD burning tool, DVD Creator is more than capable of offering everything you need to make a playable DVD.
+Aside from converting M4V to DVD for Mac or PC, the program can burn nearly any video format.

 Step 1: Load M4Vs

-Launch the M4V to DVD converter on your Mac.
+Launch this M4V to DVD converter on your Mac.
 The first thing we will do is to import M4V files.

-Click "+" button on the top of right section, a browser window displays.
+Click the big "+" icon on blank area of the program, a browser window displays.
 Choose M4V files from your computer and click "Open".
 Alternatively, just find the M4V videos that you want to burn onto DVD, select them all and drag to the program.

 Keep an eye on the colored bar at the bottom, it will automatically calculate the amount of space required on the DVD, which decides what type of DVD (DVD5 - 4.7GB, DVD9 - 8.5GB) you will prepare.